antonsimola/angular-highcharts-declarative/README.md

 - [ ] Events for chart, series, points
 - [x] Legend
+- [x] Tooltip
-- [ ] Tooltip formatter, other formatters
+- [ ] Tooltip formatter as template?
+Would be cool but is it possible?
 - [ ] Zaxis
 - [ ] Drilldown
 - [ ] Data